Almond Croissant Gooey Butter Cake With Brown Butter

 Assemble Cake and Bake

-3. Sprinkle the sliced almonds evenly over the top.
+3. Sprinkle the sliced almonds evenly over the top of the gooey layer.

 Cool